The top questions we are asked

 5. Can I enrol my child mid-way through the school year?

 Yes, we accept enrolments throughout the year.
-For exam years (11 and 13), enrolments past the first half term will be considered on a case by case basis due to the amount of work and time there is left before the start of examinations.
+For exam years (11 and 13), enrolments past the first half term will be considered on a case by case basis due to the amount of work and time there is left before the start of formal examinations.

 6. How long does enrolment take?